SeanMcP/seanmcp.com/src/pages/articles/solid-vs-code-extensions.md

 - [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer): Adds a button to the bottom status bar to launch a local development server in the current directory.
 Never Google "serve directory python" again!

+- [Search node_modules](https://marketplace.visualstudio.com/items?itemName=jasonnutter.search-node-modules): Adds a command to search the `node_modules/` directory in your project.
+VS Code ignores those files by default, so having a method to go spelunking in your dependencies is really handy.

 Happy extending!